 Best States for Women’s Health

 Even though there are efforts across the nation to support women's health, some states provide better conditions for women to thrive than others.
 In order to highlight the best states for women’s health and the ones that need to improve the most, SmileHub compared each of the 50 states based on 18 key metrics.
-The data set ranges from the maternal mortality rate to the quality of women’s hospitals to the affordability of a doctor’s visit.
+The data set ranges from women’s life expectancy at birth to the quality of women’s hospitals to the affordability of a doctor’s visit.

 Main Findings